 - Justices of the Supreme Court

-- Judges of the Court of Criminal Appeals or the district court;
+- Judges of the Court of Criminal Appeals or the district courts

 - Sheriffs or deputy sheriffs

 - Licensed attorneys engaged in the practice of law

-- Persons who have been convicted of any felony or who have served a term of imprisonment in any penitentiary, state or federal, for the commission of a felony; provided any such citizen convicted, who has been fully restored to his or her civil rights, shall be eligible to serve as a juror; and
+- Persons who have been convicted of any felony or who have served a term of imprisonment in any penitentiary, state or federal, for the commission of a felony; provided any such citizen convicted, who has been fully restored to their civil rights, shall be eligible to serve as a juror

 - Legislators during a session of the Legislature or when involved in state business

 People who MAY not be qualified for jury duty OR for certain types of jury duty are:

 Q: Can I be exempt from jury service?

 A: Upon his or her request, a person shall be exempt from services as juror if the person is:

 - A mother who is breastfeeding a baby